 A blind player cannot ask for a show or sideshow.
 While a blind player cannot ask (nor can be asked) for a sideshow, the advantage they have is to ask for a show.
 In a teen Patti game a player can choose not to show and surrender the pot in return.

 Straight flush ( or a pure sequence) - A straight flush is three consecutive cards of the same suit.
 The highest pure sequence is A-2-3 followed by A-K-Q, K-Q-J and so on till 4-3-2.
-In a real money game of teen Patti a wrap around like K-A-2 is not considered a straight flush but is however a valid flush in a 3 Patti game.
+In a real money game of online 3 Patti a wrap around like K-A-2 is not considered a straight flush but is however a valid flush in a online 3 patti game.

 Straight (sequence) - A straight is three consecutive cards not in the same suit.
 The highest sequence is A-2-3 to 4-3-2 which is the lowest sequence.
 K-A-2 in this case is not a valid hand in a teen Patti game.

 Flush (colour) - All the 3 cards are of the same suit is known as a flush.
 If two players in a online 3 Patti game both have flushes, the player with the high card wins.
 If two players have the same card values, then the hands are ranked by suit beginning with spades first and clubs last.

 Pair (double) - Two cards of the same rank is called a pair.
 The highest pair is aces and the lowest is deuces.
 If both players have pairs, the player with the higher value pair wins in a 3 Patti online game.
 If both players have the same pair, the value of the third card will determine the winner.

 No pair (high card) - If both players have the same high card, the remaining card values come into play.
 Probabilities in Indian online 3 Patti The probability of all the teen Patti hands are listed below.
 Keeping in mind that the sequence in which the cards are dealt does not matter, the probabilities in a 52 card deck stand as below: